asim-aa/cogs118a-final-project/README.md

 ## Running Experiments

-### Quick test run (1 dataset × 1 classifier × 1 split × 1 trial)
+### Quick test run (all datasets × 1 classifier × 1 split × 1 trial)
 Confirms the environment works.

 ```bash
 python src/run_all.py --test
 ```

-You should see JSON printed for a single SVM experiment, and a raw result saved to:
+You should see JSON printed for a single SVM experiment per dataset, and raw results saved to:

 ```bash
 results/raw/